Surjectivity of the total Clifford invariant and Brauer dimension: Line bundle-valued quadratic forms and even Clifford algebras

 Denote by $\GOrth(\EE,q,\LL)$ (resp.\ $\Orth(\EE,q,\LL)$) the presheaf, on the large fppf site $X_{\fppf}$, of similitudes (resp.\ isometries) of a regular quadratic form $(\EE,q,\LL)$.
-In fact, this is a sheaf and is representable by a smooth affine reductive group schemes over $X$.
-See~\cite[II.1.2.6,~III.5.2.3]{demazure_gabriel}).
+In fact, this is a sheaf and is representable by a smooth affine reductive group scheme over $X$; see~\cite[II.1.2.6,~III.5.2.3]{demazure_gabriel}).
 Here we consider reductive group schemes whose fibers are not necessarily geometrically integral, in contrast to~\cite[XIX.2]{SGA3}.
-If $(\EE,q,\LL)$ has rank $n$, then the pointed set $\Hfppf^1(X,\GOrth(\EE,q,\LL))$ is in bijection with the similarity classes of regular line bundle-valued quadratic forms of rank $n$, cf.\ \cite[App.~A]{auel:thesis}.
+In particular, the pointed nonabelian cohomology set $\Hfppf^1(X,\GOrth(\EE,q,\LL))$ is in bijection with the similarity classes of regular line bundle-valued quadratic forms with the same rank as $(\EE,q,\LL)$; see \cite[Prop.~1.2]{auel:clifford}.
 If $n$ is even or 2 is invertible on $X$, then the fppf site can be replaced by the \'etale site.

 Define the \linedef{projective similarity} class of a quadratic form $(\EE,q,\LL)$ to be the set of similarity classes of quadratic forms $(\NN\tensor\EE,q_{\NN}\tensor q,\NN^{\tensor 2}\tensor\LL)$ ranging over all regular bilinear forms $(\NN,q_{\NN},\NN^{\tensor 2})$ of rank 1 on $X$.
 In~\cite{balmer_calmes:lax}, this is referred to as a \linedef{lax-similarity} class.
 In their notation, a \linedef{quadratic alignment} $A = (\NN,\phi)$ between line bundles $\LL$ and $\LL'$ consists of a line bundle $\NN$ and an $\OO_X$-module isomorphism $\phi : \NN^{\tensor 2}\tensor \LL \to \LL'$.
 A quadratic alignment induces an equivalence $A^{\circlearrowleft}$ between categories of $\LL$-valued and $\LL'$-valued quadratic forms (in particular, an isomorphism $A^{\circlearrowleft} : W(X,\LL) \to W(X,\LL')$ of Witt groups) defined by $A^{\circlearrowleft}: (\EE,q,\LL) \mapsto (\NN\tensor\EE, \phi \circ (q_{\NN}\tensor q),\LL')$, where $q_{\NN}: \NN \to\NN^{\tensor 2}$ is the canonical squaring form.